Anchor-Protocol/anchor-earn/README.md

 > **NOTE**
-This SDK only supports the earn functionalities of anchor protocol and cannot be used for other functionalities like bond or borrow of the protocol.
+This SDK only supports the earn functionalities of anchor protocol and cannot be used for other functionalities like bond or borrow.

 ## Table of Contents <!-- omit in toc -->
 - [Getting Started](#getting-started)